-I've reviewed studies from the American Academy of Orthopedic Surgeons on Traumeel, a homeopathic anti-inflammatory medication that is available in ointment, gel, tablet, and injectable form.
 Traumeel combines a number of homeopathic components to provide an anti-inflammatory effect.
-This option is preferred by those who hope to limit their prescription medication in favor of more natural solutions.
-The studies show that Traumeel is a safe and effective alternative for a prescription topical NSAID.
+Many people who hope to limit their prescription medication use prefer this option.
+Because it's a more natural solution.
+And, studies show that Traumeel is a safe and effective alternative for a prescription topical NSAID.

 Want more creative solutions for nagging foot problems?
-Come see me!
-While it sometimes takes me a minute to treat my own heel pain, I always make relieving your discomfort my top priority!
+Come see me at the first sign of discomfort!
+While it may take me a minute to treat my own heel pain, I always make relieving your discomfort my top priority!